-Checklist for Applicants

-• Application Form

-Hard copy posted to HR (confirmed in email sent with submitted application form)

-• Equality Monitoring Form

-Hard copy posted to HR (sealed envelope)
+Checklist for Applicants Application Form Emailed by closing date Hard copy posted to HR (confirmed in email sent with submitted application form) Equality Monitoring Form Hard copy posted to HR (sealed envelope)

 6. Terms of Appointment

 The following headline terms will subsequently be included (amongst other terms and conditions) in a written contract of employment between you and the Utility Regulator.